 ii) A Marriage and the start of the Rivalry

 Marseille remained prosperous even after the fall of the Roman civilization, largely due to its rich harbor.
 Its wealth made it a target for the Royal Kings based in Paris, a city with which Marseille has always been at odds.

 It was remained autonomous until the 12th century when Beatrice of Provence married Charles, the brother of Saint King Louis IX in 1246.
 She was the ruling Countess in Marseille, as her father did not have any sons.

 She and 3 her sisters were reputed to be quite beautiful, along with being rich.
 (The 3 older sisters married the Kings of France, England, and Germany respectively.)

 Anyway, Charles came down to Marseille from Paris and like every chauvinistic royal male of his time, tried to take over.
 He managed to quell the first of many rebellions, but there was always an underlying current of distrust.

 France at the time was not the country we know and love today.
 Rather, it was a hodgepodge of autonomous regions, ruled by different crowns and speaking different languages.
 People at the time didn’t speak French here, but rather a language called Provençale.

-The Kings of France in Paris, over the generations, imposed laws on the population of Marseille, trying to wipe out the local culture and the language, doing little to endear themselves.
+The Kings of France in Paris, over the generations had imposed laws on the population of Marseille, trying to wipe out the local culture and the language, doing little to endear themselves.
 Marseille was officially made a part of Provence, France in 1481.

-The city suffered greatly in 1720, when the Great Plague of Marseille killed more than half the population, bringing this great city to its knees.
+The city suffered greatly in 1720, when the Great Plague of Marseille destroyed more than half the population, bringing this great city to its knees.

 iv) The French Revolution and La Marseillaise